community-led-design/kit/src/case-studies/coding-to-learn-and-create-co-designing-with-kids-with-complex-needs.md

 ### Approach: Facilitated co-design workshops

-{% figure "/assets/media/co-design-cole.jpg", "A student in a wheelchair is sitting with a sheet of paper.
-The student is sketching out different parts of the prototype should look like." %}
+{% figure "/assets/media/co-design-cole.jpg", "A student in a wheelchair is sitting with a sheet of paper with pre-printed boxes and text on it. " %}

-Student sketching our prototype
+Student sketching out the interface of the prototype.
 {% endfigure %}

 * At different phases of the project, our team held small to medium size co-design workshops.
 These brought together students, educators, and parents to work on specific topics related to the project.
 Topics included coding for storytelling, creative expression, or completing goal-oriented tasks.